BigNom/critical-path-css-demo/README.md

 ```

 That's it.
 You can now run `gulp critical` to generate a complete build where `dist/index-critical.html` will contain your final output files.
 Above I've passed in a `width` and `height` which represent the viewports I'm targeting with my above-the-fold CSS. `minify` ensures that the inlined CSS gets minified.

-## Disclaimer

-Note that this sample project is just that - a sample.
-It does not demonstrate how well these tools and
-techniques work on a complex site nor a site making heavy use of dynamic styles.
-Your mileage may vary
-and I encourage testing the tools available before making a decision about whether Critical makes sense
-for you.